ESIPFed/sweet-tools/sc/watchdog/README.md

     ./watchdog.sc refreshCorInfo

-Thi state is basically is a checksum (SHA-256) of the latest version of each SWEET ontology file.
+This state is basically a checksum (SHA-256) of the latest version of each SWEET ontology file.

 Just to see a report about any changed, new, or removed files at Github